The state of the union, according to President Biden’s worried supporters

 Nearly a year ago, Bonita Green, 61, took notice when Biden proposed a $2.3 trillion infrastructure plan that could help “disinvested communities” like hers that she says have long been overlooked by both parties.

-Green lives in her childhood home in the Merrick-Moore neighborhood in Durham, N.C., a suburban community of single-story houses built by Black veterans returning from World War II, including her father.
+Green lives in her childhood home in the Merrick-Moore neighborhood of Durham, N.C., a suburban community of single-story houses built by Black veterans returning from World War II, including her father.

 The neighborhood sits at the edge of the city, surrounded by metal fabricators, tire dealers, scrapyards, a solar farm and a major highway.
 The main thoroughfare is a rural-style two-lane road without sidewalks or shoulders.
-There are no traffic lights, crosswalks or calming structures to slow drivers, who Green said wreck with regularity.
+There are no traffic lights, crosswalks or design features to slow drivers, who Green said crash with regularity.

 “They’re just not like little dust-ups,” she said.
 “There was one car that went head-on, T-boned a tree in a neighbor’s yard, and they had to call out the Jaws of Life to cut him out.”

-It’s a clear example of America’s infrastructure needs, so when Green learned that Transportation Secretary Pete Buttigieg and Vice President Harris planned to visit Charlotte, two hours away, to promote the plan, she said she filled out a Web form calling Buttigieg’s attention to Durham.
+It’s a clear example of America’s infrastructure needs, so when Green learned that Transportation Secretary Pete Buttigieg and Vice President Harris planned to visit Charlotte, two hours away, to promote the plan, she said, she filled out a Web form calling Buttigieg’s attention to Durham.
 Buttigieg, she said, did not respond.

 Green, who heads her neighborhood association, watched the debate over the infrastructure bill with anger and frustration.
 As Republicans tried to shrink it and liberal Democrats tried to tie it to a concurrent social spending agreement, she wondered why Congress couldn’t just approve a plan that was so evidently needed.